FOREX-Dollar set for 5th winning week on hawkish Fed as payrolls loom

 By Kevin Buckland

-TOKYO, May 6 (Reuters) - The dollar was headed for a fifth winning week versus major peers on Friday, ahead of closely watched U.S. jobs report that's likely to back the case for aggressive monetary policy tightening.
+TOKYO, May 6 (Reuters) - The dollar was headed for a fifth winning week against major peers on Friday, ahead of a closely watched U.S. jobs report that is likely to back the case for aggressive monetary policy tightening.

-The greenback was up for a ninth week against the yen, as benchmark U.S. Treasury yields US10YT=RR resumed their climb - topping 3.1% overnight - after a blip lower immediately after the Federal Reserve raised interest rates by half a percentage point mid-week, placing it at the vanguard of hawkish global central banks.
+The U.S. currency was up for a ninth week against the yen, as benchmark U.S. Treasury yields US10YT=RR resumed their climb - topping 3.1% overnight - following a blip lower immediately after the Federal Reserve raised interest rates by half a percentage point mid-week, placing the U.S. monetary authority at the vanguard of hawkish global central banks.

 Economists predict a solid 391,000 U.S. jobs were added last month, according to a Reuters poll.